 Victory Motorcycles have been a part of the motorcycle industry for over two decades now.
-Though its last plant closed down about 5 years back, plenty of Victory motorcycles is still doing their rounds in the market.
-Even after production of Victory Motorcycles ceased, some dealerships still service and sell such motorcycles on a limited basis.
-However, such spare parts for such motorcycles are not easily available in many areas which makes it difficult to get your hands on one.
+Though its last plant closed down about 5 years back, plenty of Victory motorcycles are still doing their rounds in the market.
+A new generation of Victory’s cruisers debuted in 2013 with the release of the Victory Gunner bike.
+In the most recent array of cruiser-style motorcycles now available on the market, this cruiser style motorcycle dominates the competition.
+Even after production of Victory Motorcycles ceased, some dealerships are still providing owners with service and warranty coverage on a limited basis.
+However, such spare parts for such Victory vehicles are not easily available in many areas which makes it difficult to get your hands on one.

 The motorcycle was in direct competition with Harley Davidson Motorcycles.
-The Victory Motorcycles were known for their sporty look and low price.
-They not only gave Harley Davidson tough competition but also helped the motorcycle industry as a whole to grow during those times.
+They were known for their sporty look and low price.
+Victory modified the front and rear spring rates and damping to enhance ride quality by making use of the cartridge forks’ greater tuning capacity.
+They not only compete with Harley Davidson brand but also gave them tough competition and helped the motorcycle industry as a whole to grow during those times.

-However, in 2011, Polaris decided to shut down the production of Victory Motorcycles as they weren’t able to recover from the economic downturn that struck the United States.
+Victory had respectable sales.
+However, in 2011, the parent company Polaris Industries bought the Indian Motorcycle name rights.
+Thus, Polaris became the owner of both Victory and the Indian Motorcycle brand.
+Only a 2017 variant, the Victory Octane, shares 35% of its components with the Indian Scout.
+Polaris decided to shut down the production of these motorcycles as they weren’t able to recover from the economic downturn that struck the United States.
 Consequently, all showrooms stopped selling new motorcycles, and existing motorcycles were sold through fleets.
 However, many dealerships continue to sell used and even rebuilt parts on a limited basis.

 The Models of Victory Motorcycle